Proposed gas price cap prompts EU discord and Russian threats

 The EU has proposed capping the price of Russian natural gas, as Brussels doubles down on efforts to hamper Moscow’s ability to finance its war in Ukraine.

-It is among several proposals that the European Commission made on September 7 to ease the impact of the energy crisis on the EU economy that will be discussed by energy ministers at an informal meeting on September 9.
+It is among several proposals that the European Commission made on September 7 to ease the impact of the energy crisis on the EU economy, which will be discussed by energy ministers at an informal meeting on September 9.
 But the proposal has already met with opposition from some member states, and the Kremlin has responded with a threat to cut off energy supply to the bloc entirely.

-“We must cut Russia’s revenues which Putin uses to finance this atrocious war,” European Commission President Ursula von der Leyen said.
+“We must cut Russia’s revenues which Putin uses to finance this atrocious war”, European Commission President Ursula von der Leyen said.
 She said that while Western sanctions had crippled the Russian economy, Moscow had been able to buffer the impact through oil and gas revenues, taking advantage of soaring global prices.

-The president noted that the EU had already reduced its intake of Russian gas substantially since the war in Ukraine began, with the share of Russian supplies in the bloc’s gas imports falling from 40% to only 9% at present.
+The EU president noted that the EU had already reduced its intake of Russian gas substantially since the war in Ukraine began, with the share of Russian supplies in the bloc’s gas imports falling from 40% to only 9% at present.
 This has largely been the result of Russian actions, however.
 Gazprom cut off supply to a number of buyers in the spring for refusing to pay in rubles, and it also began curtailing gas flow via the Nord Stream 1 pipeline in June.
 The pipeline was closed completely at the start of this month, with Gazprom citing problems with repairing equipment as a result of sanctions.

 “Will there be any political decisions that contradict the contracts?
 Yes, we just won’t fulfil them.
 We will not supply anything at all if it contradicts our interests,” Russian President Vladimir Putin said at the Eastern Economic Forum in Russia’s Far East on September 7.
 “We will not supply gas, oil, coal, heating oil – we will not supply anything.”